Learn everything you need to know about farming in Arkansas

 They go to paper mills where they are used to produce paper.

 How many chickens live in one of those long houses?

 Depending on the length of the house, there could be anywhere from 50,000 to 100,000 chickens.

 How much lumber does an average tree produce?

 An average pine tree produces 132 board feet of lumber.

 How did the farmer get his fields so level – and why?

-Using a rotating laser set in the middle of the field, the farmer points a beam that communicates with sensors fixed on a land scraper pulled by a tractor to achieve precision leveling.
+Using a rotating laser set in the middle of the field, the farmer points a beam that communicates with sensors fixed on a land scraper pulled by a tractor to achieve precision leveling across acres of land.
 The scraper pulls dirt from high areas and redistributes it in low areas to create a level field, which makes watering more efficient and effective.

 What are those low-flying airplanes spraying on the fields?